 Project SynopsisThe project’s objective is to ensure that Indonesian unions in the palm oil supply chain effectively advocate for their members’ access to fundamental workers’ rights, in particular freedom of association and collective bargaining.
-This initiative builds on the ongoing ILO work in Indonesia’s palm oil sector and aims to help to improve workers’ access to labour rights (and better-quality jobs), contributing to improved compliance, through strengthened capacity of enterprises to implement core labour standards and national labour laws, and to expanded rule of law at both national and local levels.
-It will do so by inter alia promoting social dialogue and strengthening the capacity of unions to effectively engage in it with employers and government and advocate for their members; supporting the strengthening and enforcement of national legislation on labour issues and collecting and disseminating knowledge on employment and labour issues in the palm oil supply chain.
+This initiative builds on the past ILO work in Indonesia’s palm oil sector and aims to help to improve workers’ access to labour rights (and better-quality jobs), contributing to improved compliance through strengthened capacity of enterprises to implement core labour standards and national labour laws, and to expanded rule of law at both national and local levels.
+It does so by inter alia promoting social dialogue and strengthening the capacity of unions to effectively engage in it with employers and government and to advocate for their members; supporting the strengthening and enforcement of national legislation on labour issues and collecting and disseminating knowledge on employment and labour issues in the palm oil supply chain.
+In addition to plantations, the project is targeting crude palm oil factories, oleo chemical factories, as well as selected food and beverage industry actors that use palm oil as a main ingredient.

-The project will build on the ongoing Dutch-funded ILO initiative on the promotion of decent work in the palm oil sector, which covers the period of March 2017-June 2019.
-This ongoing project follows a two-pronged strategy, which distinguishes between the “institutional development” component and the “direct support” component.
+Project StrategyThe project follows a two-pronged strategy, which distinguishes between “institutional development” and “direct support”.
 The former aims at advancing the functioning of the rural labour market by strengthening the capacity of government and all relevant stakeholders to address decent work deficits facing the rural economy.
 The latter focuses on the implementation of integrated measures to promote productive employment at the enterprise/plantation level.
 It includes targeted action to tackle specific problems faced by enterprises/plantations, as well as smallholders engaged in the palm oil sector, with particular attention being paid to youth and women.
-The proposed project will follow the same two-pronged strategy, which would combine upstream and downstream level work.
-This approach will help ensure long-term sustainability of the interventions, while enabling the project to demonstrate concrete achievements on the ground.
-While the national-level activities will be implemented in Jakarta, activities at the provincial and local level are now expanded and will be implemented not only in Sumatra (North and South) and West Kalimantan, but also in Aceh, Riau and the other four provinces in Kalimantan (North, East, and Central Kalimantan Province).
-It will also introduce new activities to address recent challenges that include the impact of COVID-19 pandemic and new labour regulations while still contributing to the overall objective of the ongoing project.
+By combining upstream and downstream level work, the project aims to ensure the long-term sustainability of its interventions while demonstrating concrete achievements on the ground.
+The latest phase of the project also involves new activities to address recent challenges that include the impact of the COVID-19 pandemic and new labour regulations while ensuring that they contribute to the overall project objective.

-Outcome 2: National-level coordination and engagement among trade unions in the palm oil supply chain and their capacity to advocate for their members is strengthened through the effective functioning of the national union network
+Outcome 2: National-level coordination and engagement among trade unions in the palm oil supply chain and their capacity to advocate for their members is strengthened through the effective functioning of the national union network.

-Outcome 3: At the enterprise/local level, labour unions and workers in the sectors/sub-sectors of the palm oil supply chain, in particular plantation workers, have better capacity to advocate for and access their rights
+Outcome 3: At the enterprise/local level, labour unions and workers in the sectors/sub-sectors of the palm oil supply chain, in particular plantation workers, have better capacity to advocate for and access their rights.

 Outcome 4: Sound industrial relations are facilitated through strengthened capacity of the tripartite constituents to participate meaningfully in social dialogue.